 When the phi ratio is expressed as a spiral, it can clearly be seen that the ancient Egyptian hieroglyph for the throne or seat of a god, the iset, was drawn to express the perfectly irrational proportions of the Golden Mean.

-The Pentagram and Holy Guardian Angel
+The Holy Guardian Angel

-For us, the averse pentagram, with the point of Spirit below the other four elemental points, is the descending grace of the Holy Guardian Angel.
+For us, the averse pentagram, with the point of Spirit below the other four elemental points, is the descending influence of the Holy Guardian Angel.
 We can achieve nothing entirely alone.
 Love is the law, love under will.
 There are two currents, the descending lightning and the ascending serpent.
 The serpent is awakened through the descending stream.
 It is the polar attraction between Kether and Malkuth that works the miracle.

-The Pentagram and the Wars in Heaven
+The Wars in Heaven

 When a person is so heroic as to want to join us in the Great Work, we take it for granted they will want to inspect the armorum.
 They will want to know and understand how everything works.
 There are no directions in space other than those we posit by arbitrary appointments.
 Geometric forms do not possess moral qualities.
-However, life is packed to the brim with good and evil to the extent that all virtues contain latent evil, and all vices contain latent good.
-The world is now in universal agreement that smoking tobacco is harmful to the physical being.
-It took an Oscar Wilde to point out how even such an evil thing must, by the immutable law of nature, also contain something of the good in it.
-Thus he declared, through a character in the play, Lady Windermere’s Fan, that smoking has a thoroughly demoralising affect.

 The last word should be left to Eliphas Levi, who perhaps inadvertently started the uproar of moral indignation over geometric forms—something that Euclid and his ancient Egyptian tutors would no doubt have found quite bewildering.
 Levi’s attribution of the ‘Baphomet of Mendes’ was not a correct one, and probably owes to confusion between the ram-headed god of Mendes and the unidentifiable chimera of Khem.
 However, Levi was never one to be dogmatic over attributions, much to the horror of scholastic pedants.
 Of the equation between the reversed pentagram and the ‘Sabbatic Goat’ or ‘Baphomet of Mendes’: